-We have also calculated the load factors for each of the load profiles shown in Figure 38 through Figure 42.
+We have also calculated the load factors for each of the load profiles shown in Figure 47 through Figure 53.
 The load factor is calculated as average load divided by maximum load.
 The load factor is a simple measure of how 'peaky' a load profile is, which is an important driver of the WEC.
 We found no widespread and consistent change in load factors for these customers as a result of COVID-19.
+Even looking at the data for July and August, for which the profiles provided the clearest evidence of a change in residential consumption patterns, the load factors are more ambiguous: the residential load factors for July 2020 are quote similar to load factors for July in previous years, while the residential load factors for August 2020 are noticeably lower than for August in previous years (indicating a peakier load).